Fort Tuthill County Park Master Plan

 - Conceptual Plan for Fort Tuthill County Park - Multi-Phase with Commons and Esplanade (PDF)

-The Fort Tuthill Quad Restoration project began in May 2016.
+The Fort Tuthill Quad Renovation project began in May 2016.
 First up, the demolition of the stage on the fairgrounds.
 We had some great memories of that stage, the Main Stage at the Coconino County Fair, but it was old and dilapidated and needed to be replaced.

 Next, work crews were on-site directing traffic as they saw-cut the roadway near the FUTS trail and the Cochise Ramada.
 They took down the tennis court fence, and work crews installed the storm drain along Fort Tuthill Loop Road with a concrete headwall reinforcement.
 They also constructed an access road and converted the tennis courts to an accessible parking lot to support the Fair and other events.

-KCS installed manhole covers, installed catch basins, and performed grade work along the new area that is an extension of the FUTS Trail.
+KCS installed manhole covers, catch basins, and performed grade work along the new area that is an extension of the FUTS Trail.
 We see a lot of runners, bicyclists, and walkers using the FUTS Trail at Fort Tuthill, so this extension will be popular with them, as well as with people heading over to the Amphitheater to catch a show.

 KCS continued with their work on the historic Fort Tuthill Quad renovation in mid-January.
 The team removed sewer services on the west side of the fairgrounds, as well as an abandoned water line in the same area.
 They removed bollards around the propane tanks, and moved the chain-link fence along the north side of the fairgrounds.
-Finally, KCS successfully moved electrical services for the Administration office to temporary poles that were installed last week.
+Finally, KCS successfully moved electrical services for the Administration office to temporary poles that were installed earlier.

 The Coconino County Board of Supervisors (BOS) approved, on its first day of session in 2013, the vision and concept of the Fort Tuthill County Park Master Plan.
 Recommended by the Parks and Recreation Commission, the plan identifies the following development and improvement components: